• Bread Machine

 • 3 Cloves Garlic (minced & sautéed) – Cloves, not whole bulbs!

-• 1 Teaspoon Bread Machine Yeast - 5 milliliters
+• 1 Teaspoon Bread Machine Yeast – 3 grams

 Instructions

-• Bread Machine Settings - Basic, Light Color & 1.5 lb
+• Bread Machine Settings – Basic/White Bread, Light Color & 1.5 lb

-• Unplug bread machine & remove bread pan.
-Pour the milk & softened butter into the bread pan first and then add the other ingredients.
+• Pour the milk & softened butter into the bread pan and then add the other ingredients.
 Place the bread machine yeast in last and the yeast should not touch the liquid, salt or the hot sautéed garlic (until the bread machine is turned on and the ingredients start to be mixed together by the bread machine).
 You can create a little indent, crater or ditch in the top of the flour and place the yeast in this hole in order to keep the yeast separate for the salt, etc.

 • Place the bread pan (with ingredients) back into unplugged bread machine.

 • Plug in the bread machine.
-Enter the correct settings (basic, light color & 1.5 lb) and press the "start" button.
+Enter the correct settings (basic/white bread, light color & 1.5 lb) and press the "start" button.

 • When the bread machine has finished baking the bread, you should unplug the bread machine.
 Remove the bread and place it on a cooling rack.
 Use oven mitts when removing the bread machine container (bread loaf pan) as it will be very hot!